PaddlePaddle/docs/doc/fluid/user_guides/howto/dygraph/DyGraph_en.md

 # DyGraph

-DyGraph mode of PaddlePaddle is a dynamic mechanism for the execution of graphs, which can execuate the result immediately without constructing the whole graph.Meanwhile,different from the static execution of graphs before, in the DyGraph mode,you can get the execution result once you operate rather than construct the fixed computation graph to execute.Under these conditions, you can build a deep learning assignment and debug the model with  PaddlePaddle more intuitively.
+DyGraph mode of PaddlePaddle is a dynamic mechanism for the execution of graphs, which can execuate the result immediately without constructing the whole graph.
+Meanwhile, different from the static execution of graphs before, in the DyGraph mode, you can get the execution result once you operate rather than construct the fixed computation graph to execute.Under these conditions, you can build a deep learning assignment and debug the model with  PaddlePaddle more intuitively.
 What's more, mass codes for constructing the static computation graph are reduced, so that the process of establishing networks more convenient and debugging easier.

 PaddlePaddle DyGraph is a more flexible and easily accessible mode, which can provide: